nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-NotioNUS is a **desktop app for managing module tasks, which can be used via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, NotioNUS can get your task management done faster than traditional GUI apps.
+NotionUS is a **desktop app for managing module tasks, which can be used via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, NotionUS can get your task management done faster than traditional GUI apps.

 * Table of Contents
 {:toc}